Paddle away from the stresses of everyday life at the Northern Tier National High Adventure Program.

-- Northern Tier is located at three separate bases, in three distinct locations.
+- Summer programs at Northern Tier are located at three separate bases, in three distinct locations.
 You must arrive at the location you registered for.
-All winter programs happen out of the primary base in Ely, Minn.

-- All participants are required to wear boots that have full ankle coverage, a rugged stitched or vulcanized sole, and drainage at the instep.
+- All summer participants must wear boots that have full ankle coverage, a rugged stitched or vulcanized sole, and drainage at the instep.
 Boots should not be waterproof.
-Crews arriving with inadequate footwear will be asked to purchase boots in the trading post prior to departure on the water.
+(Read why here.)
+Crews arriving with inadequate footwear can purchase boots in the trading post prior to their departure on the water.

 - Staff positions are available.
 Learn more here.

 - Northern Tier makes special accommodations for Scouts with special needs.
 The bases have specialized equipment to serve Scouts with physical disabilities.
 Contact Northern Tier for more info.

 - Noise pollution?
 Not here.
 No motorized machinery is allowed in the Boundary Waters Canoe Area Wilderness and Quetico Provincial Park.